apache/kylin/website/_docs/gettingstarted/faq.md

   {% endhighlight %}

-#### SUM(field) returns a negtive result while all the numbers in this field are > 0
+#### SUM(field) returns a negative result while all the numbers in this field are > 0
-  * If a column is declared as integer in Hive, the SQL engine (calcite) will use column's type (integer) as the data type for "SUM(field)", while the aggregated value on this field may exceed the scope of integer; in that case the cast will cause a negtive value be returned; The workround is, alter that column's type to BIGINT in hive, and then sync the table schema to Kylin (the cube doesn't need rebuild); Keep in mind that, always declare as BIGINT in hive for an integer column which would be used as a measure in Kylin; See hive number types: [https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-NumericTypes](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-NumericTypes)
+  * If a column is declared as integer in Hive, the SQL engine (calcite) will use column's type (integer) as the data type for "SUM(field)", while the aggregated value on this field may exceed the scope of integer; in that case the cast will cause a negtive value be returned; The workaround is, alter that column's type to BIGINT in hive, and then sync the table schema to Kylin (the cube doesn't need rebuild); Keep in mind that, always declare as BIGINT in hive for an integer column which would be used as a measure in Kylin; See hive number types: [https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-NumericTypes](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-NumericTypes)

 #### Why Kylin need extract the distinct columns from Fact Table before building cube?
   * Kylin uses dictionary to encode the values in each column, this greatly reduce the cube's storage size.
 To build the dictionary, Kylin need fetch the distinct values for each column.